 Simply put, no.

 Coaching is a process and a skill requiring education, training, experience, and feedback.
-Like anything, you can read a book on coaching, but this alone will not make you a great coach.
-Books and videos give you insight - but the real skill and value come from years of continued training, critical experience, and mentor feedback.
+Like anything, you can read a book, but this won’t make you an expert.
+Books and videos give you insight.
+But the real skill and value come from years of continued training, critical experience, and mentor feedback.

 Coaching can be provided by leaders and managers, who use it as part of their engagement and leadership style.
 It can also come from internal or external coaches specifically trained to deliver coaching.